19 March 2013

 But the Church of Ireland is also part of a closer communion of churches, which is emerging in Northern Europe and which is being referred to increasingly as the Porvoo Communion – a grouping of more than a dozen Anglican and Lutheran churches in these islands, Scandinavia and the Baltic states.

-The member churches of the Porvoo Communion which have ratified the Porvoo Statement are:
+The member churches of the Porvoo Communion that have ratified the Porvoo Statement are:

 ● The four Anglican or Episcopal Churches of England (1995), Ireland (1995), Scotland (1994) and Wales (1995);